franckvalot/opencell-website-test/content/_index.md

       url: /img/uploads/logo-rayonier.svg
     - alt: Florida Chamber of Commerce
       url: /img/uploads/logo-fl-chamber.svg
-  title: Our customers.
+  title: 'We work with our customers to deliver the solutions they need. '
   url: '#'
 separator6:
-  description: Discover our videos
+  description: Testimonials
   number: '05'
 worktogether:
   subtitle: TESTIMONIALS